gcross/LogicGrowsOnTrees/TUTORIAL.md

 When we are done, we reverse the solution as it currently has the last row first and the first row last.

-While `IntSet` is very efficient, even more efficient is to use a bit field for a set --- i.e., such that bits that are 1 correspond to being occupied and those that are 0 correspond to being available.
-A solution using this approach is as
+While `IntSet` is very efficient, it is even more efficient to use a bit field for a set --- i.e., a field such that bits that are 1 correspond to being occupied and those that are 0 correspond to being available.
+A solution using this approach is as follows:
-follows:

 ```haskell
 nqueensUsingBitsSolutions n =